Mesothelioma and Asbestos Disease in the Navy

 Wallace & Graham, P.A. is a North Carolina law firm with vast experience representing victims of asbestos-related illnesses.
 We have fought and won cases throughout the United States, including a significant number of cases on behalf of U.S. Navy veterans who were exposed during their military service.

-Our number one priority is proper diagnosis and treatment to halt the spread of asbestos cancers or provide victims relief from disabling lung disease.
-If your family member has symptoms and served in the Navy, Coast Guard or Merchant Marines, contact us for a free consultation to learn your rights.
+Our No. 1 priority is proper diagnosis and treatment to halt the spread of asbestos cancers or provide victims relief from disabling lung disease.
+If your family member has symptoms and served in the Navy, Coast Guard or Merchant Marine, contact us for a free consultation to learn your rights.